szabgab/slides/ruby/net_http.md

 {id: get-url-that-pretends-not-to-exist}

 Previously we got a `404 NOT FOUND` HTTP response because we tried to access a page that really does not exist.
-It was easy to generate a 404 error, but it would be a lot harder - effectively impossble to consistently get a web-site to return other HTTP error messages. eg. While we generally would want to avoid getting a `500 INTERNAL SERVER ERROR` but for testing puporses (for our client code) we might want to be able to consistently create it.
+It was easy to generate a 404 error, but it would be a lot harder - effectively impossible to consistently get a web-site to return other HTTP error messages. eg. While we generally would want to avoid getting a `500 INTERNAL SERVER ERROR` but for testing purposes (for our client code) we might want to be able to consistently create it.

 Luckily HTTPbin provide the service to fake any HTTP status code.

-First let's see how does it generat `404 NOT FOUND` message:
+First let's see how does it generate `404 NOT FOUND` message:

 ![](examples/net-http/get_response_get_httpbin_404.rb)